 This guideline, including Annexes A to F, sets out the process by which AtoN TOs can achieve accreditation and approval of their AtoN training courses by their CA leading to the issue of:

-“Level 1” Certificates for AtoN managers in accordance with IALA Model Course E-141/1 on Level 1 AtoN Manager Training
+“Level 1” Certificates for AtoN managers in accordance with IALA Model Course L1.1 on Level 1 AtoN Manager Training

 This course can be delivered in one month or in a number of Complementary Modules.
 However, the final Certificate of Competency can only be awarded once a candidate has successfully completed all of its modules.